Aliuken/JobVacanciesApp_Java17/README.md

 ### 7.5.
 Ad-hoc overwriting properties

 The ad-hoc overwriting properties are the following:
-* **jobvacanciesapp.defaultLanguageCodeOverwritten**: Indicates the language by default of the application that overwrites the "jobvacanciesapp.defaultLanguageCode" property.
+* **jobvacanciesapp.defaultLanguageCodeOverwritten**: Indicates the default language of the application that overwrites the "jobvacanciesapp.defaultLanguageCode" property.
 Possible values (defined in the enum **Language**):
     * **null**: The initial value.
 Meaning "by default", so that the configuration of the property **jobvacanciesapp.defaultLanguageCode** will be applied.
     * **en**: Meaning that the default language is "English".
     * **es**: Meaning that the default language is "Spanish".